Last updated on January 28, 2025

 Echoing Equation | Illustration by Volkan Baga

-The main difference between set and collector boosters is that collector boosters are more expensive, but every card has a different treatment, be it unique/alternate art or foil.
-You’ll get more extended art versions or alternate art versions this way.
+The main difference between set and collector boosters is that collector boosters have more rares and are more expensive, and more different treatments, be it unique/alternate art or foil.
+You get more extended art versions or alternate art versions with collector boosters.

-Set boosters have a guaranteed foil and up to four rares, but it’s the normal version of the card and they usually only have one or two rares.
+Set boosters have a guaranteed foil and up to four rares, but it’s more often the normal version of the card and they usually only have one or two rares.

 Set Booster Contents